wilsonmar/wilsonmar.github.io/_posts/2023-07-10-snowflake.md

 ## Snowflake's Value-Add

-1. Snowflake's corporate landing page is:
+1. Snowflake's corporate landing page is at:

     <a target="_blank" href="https://www.snowflake.com">https://www.snowflake.com</a>

+    Traditional databases (Oracle, MS-SQL, MySQL, and PostgreSQL) grew up in on-prem data centers when memory and disk space were expensive and required months to obtain.
+Traditional databases also had a lot of protective bureaucracy around them, forcing dev teams to wait for DBA attention.

-    The fundamental value-add by Snowflake is that it provides a GUI and <a href="#Languages">programmatic interfaces</a> to its <a target="_blank" href="https://www.wikiwand.com/en/Cloud_database">cloud-based database</a> "Data-as-a-Service" (DaaS) on hardware and networks provided by public cloud service providers (CSPs AWS, Azure, GCP):
+    Snowflake is <strong>cloud-native</strong> -- designed from the ground up to be a "Serverless" <a target="_blank" href="https://www.wikiwand.com/en/Cloud_database">cloud-based database</a> "Data-as-a-Service" (DaaS) on hardware and networks provided by public cloud service providers (CSPs AWS, Azure, GCP):

-    * on Amazon S3 since 2014
+    * on Amazon S3 storage since 2014
-    * on <a target="_blank" href="https://wilsonmar.github.io/azure">Microsoft Azure</a> since 2018
+    * on <a target="_blank" href="https://wilsonmar.github.io/azure">Microsoft Azure Blob Storage</a> (Data Lake Gen2) since 2018
     * on <a target="_blank" href="https://wilsonmar.github.io/gcp">Google Cloud Platform (GCP)</a> since 2019
-    * on Salesforce?
     <br /><br />

+    QUESTION: From Salesforce?
+SAP?

+    is that it provides a GUI and <a href="#Languages">programmatic interfaces</a> to its

+??? is that it provides a GUI and <a href="#Languages">programmatic interfaces</a> to its

 1. View a demo to see its GUI for yourself: